 - For Nepali nationals, original Permanent Resident Card (Green Card) and its copy or the document showing visa status of the POA giver (Principal) and its copy.
 In case of foreign nationals of Nepali origin (NRN), original and a copy of NRN ID Card.
 Eligible applicant may apply for NRN ID Card during the process.

-- Money order or Cashier’s Cheque of US Dollars 200/- addressed in the name of “Embassy of Nepal, Washington, D.C.”
-SAMPLE.
+- Money order or Cashier’s Cheque of US Dollars 200/-.
+Please write “Embassy of Nepal, Washington, D.C.” on your money order or cashier’s check, otherwise your application will not be processed” SAMPLE.

 - In case of foreign nationals, they should first get the POA certified/attested by the US State Department/Authorities.
 Only after that the Embassy will attest the POA for such categories of applicants.
 Certification/attestation of document is done at the office of the Secretary of State where the applicant resides.
 However, there is no need for POA to be certified/attested for foreign nationals holding NRN card.

 Additional Documents required as per the purpose/nature of the POA

 - Copy of the receipt of the land revenue (tiro tireko rasid) paid for the land

 - Original marriage certificate and its copy